Higher Courant-Dorfman algebras and associated higher Poisson vertex algebras: Introduction

-Inspired by $\cite{AS04}$, Ekstrand and Zabzine studied the algebraic structure underlying more general current algebras on loop spaces$\cite{EZ09}$.
-They found that a weak notion of Courant-Dorfman algebras (weak Courant-Dorfman algebras) appears when we consider the Poisson bracket of currents.
-As an example, we can obtain the currents whose target are general Courant algebroids.
-In $\cite{E11}$, (weak) Courant-Dorfman algebras were derived using the language of Lie conformal algebras (LCA for short) and Poisson vertex algebras (PVA for short).
+Inspired by \cite{alekseev2005current}, Ekstrand and Zabzine studied the algebraic structure underlying more general current algebras on loop spaces,\cite{ekstrand2011courant} They found that a weak notion of Courant-Dorfman algebras (weak Courant-Dorfman algebras) appears when we consider the Poisson bracket of currents.
+In \cite{ekstrand2011going}, (weak) Courant-Dorfman algebras were derived using the language of Lie conformal algebras (LCA for short) and Poisson vertex algebras (PVA for short).

 A Lie conformal algebra is a module with a $\lambda$-bracket satisfying some conditions like a Lie algebra, and a Poisson vertex algebra is defined as an algebra which has a structure of a Lie conformal algebra and satisfies the Leibniz rule.
-They first appeared in the context of vertex algebras, and the relation with the Poisson bracket of currents was investigated in $\cite{BSK09}$.
-We can obtain a Lie conformal algebra from the Poisson bracket of currents, and we can obtain a Poisson vertex algebra by taking into account the multiplication of currents.
-A Poisson vertex algebra can be seen as an algebraic generalization of a Poisson algebraic structure on loop spaces, while a Lie conformal algebra can be seen as an algebraic generalization of a Lie bracket on loop spaces.
-In $\cite{E11}$, Ekstrand gave weak Couarnt-Dorfman algebras from Lie conformal algebras and showed that the graded Poisson vertex algebras generated by elements of degree 0 and 1 are in one-to one correspondence with the Courant-Dorfman algebras.
+The relation with the Poisson bracket of currents was investigated in \cite{barakat2009poisson}.
+We can get a Lie conformal algebra from the Poisson bracket of currents, and we can get a Poisson vertex algebra by taking into account the multiplication of currents.
+Poisson vertex algebras can be seen as an algebraic generalization of the Poisson brackets on loop spaces, while Lie conformal algebras can be seen as an algebraic generalization of the Lie brackets on loop spaces.
+In \cite{ekstrand2011going}, Ekstrand derived weak Courant-Dorfman algebras from Lie conformal algebras and showed that the graded Poisson vertex algebras generated by elements of degree 0 and 1 are in one-to one correspondence with the Courant-Dorfman algebras.

 The above discussions are summarized as follows.